 About Mishcon de Reya

-Based in London with offices in New York, Mishcon de Reya services an international community of clients and provides advice in situations where the constraints of geography often do not apply.
+Based in London, Mishcon de Reya services an international community of clients and provides advice in situations where the constraints of geography often do not apply.
 The work it undertakes is cross-border, multi-jurisdictional and complex.
 The firm fiercely guards its clients’ interests, recognising the significant nexus between business affairs and personal affairs and the ways in which this affects clients.
 Mishcon de Reya appreciates the privilege of sitting alongside its clients as a trusted advisor.
 Building strong personal connections to clients and their businesses is important, and it is for these reasons it says: ‘It’s business.
 But it’s personal’.

 About MDR LAB and update on prior LAB cohort